Running Daemontools under Ubuntu 8.10

 exec /usr/bin/svscanboot

-You'll also need to mkdir /etc/service since this is where the Ubuntu-installed Daemontools looks for service definitions.
+You'll also need to create the service directory, since the Ubuntu-packaged version of Daemontools looks for service definitions here:

 sudo initctl start svscanboot